 Using the Windows Mixed Reality simulator

 The Windows Mixed Reality simulator allows you to test mixed reality apps on your PC without a Windows Mixed Reality immersive headset.
-It is available beginning with the Windows 10 Creators Update.
-The simulator is similar to the HoloLens Emulator, though the simulator does not use a virtual machine.
-Apps running in the simulator run in your Windows 10 desktop user session, just like they would if you were using an immersive headset.
-The human and environmental input that would usually be read by the sensors on an immersive headset are instead simulated using your keyboard, mouse, or Xbox controller.
-Apps don't need to be modified to run in the simulator, and don't know that they aren't running on an immersive headset.
+The simulator is available with the Windows 10 Creators Update.
+The simulator is similar to the HoloLens Emulator, though the simulator doesn't use a virtual machine.
+Simulated apps run in your Windows 10 desktop user session, just like they would if you were using an immersive headset.
+The human and environmental inputs read by the sensors on an immersive headset are instead simulated using your keyboard, mouse, or Xbox controller.
+Apps don't need any modification to run in the simulator, and don't know they aren't running on an immersive headset.

 Enabling the Windows Mixed Reality simulator

 - Enable Developer mode from Settings -> Update and Security -> For developers